 The Difference between Twisted Pair, Coaxial and Fiber Optic Cables

-Understanding the differences between the three will shed light on how data travels through each cable, which ultimately affects your connection and things like speed, latency, security, cost, etc. Here is a general breakdown of the three different types of cable systems and what they are capable of:
+Most of us know the general distinction between ADSL, COAX and Fibre internet, but the cables behind these connections may be more of a mystery.
+The three most common types of communication cables are Twisted Pair, Coaxial, and Fibre Optic – understanding the difference of how data travels through each cable is what ultimately affects things like speed, latency, security, cost, etc. Here is a general breakdown of the three different types of cable and what they are capable of:

 Twisted Pair Cables:

-Twisted pair cables are quite literally a pair of insulated wires that are twisted together to help reduce noise from outside sources.
-While this does help some, these cables are still very susceptible to outside noise.
-Twisted pair cables are the most cost-effective option of the three but that also brings about lower bandwidth and high attenuation.
-There are two types of twisted pair cables:
+Twisted pair cables are literally a pair of insulated wires that are twisted together.
+While this does help to reduce outside noise, these cables are still very susceptible to it.
+Twisted pair cables are the most cost-effective option of the three – mostly due to their lower bandwidth capacity and high attenuation.
+There are two types of twisted-pair cables:

 Unshielded twisted pair (UTP)

 - ‘Unshielded’ meaning it does not rely on physical shielding to block interference